galindo89/heritage-housing-ml-pgz/TEST.md

 | Desktop | Firefox | Passed |
 | Android | Chrome | Passed |
 | iPad | Safari | Passed |

 ---

-## Known Bugs and Limitations

-- No unresolved bugs remain at the time of final submission.
-- Streamlit layout can be inconsistent on very small mobile devices.
-- Model retraining currently requires manual re-execution of notebooks.

----